Therapist Profiles

 Clinical Style: I take a person-centered approach to therapy.
 Building a relationship by having conversations to create a safe and welcoming environment.
 Psychodynamic and CBT approaches.

-Annette Towler MSW, LCSW
+Annette Towler, MSW, LCSW

 Education: Masters in Social Work, University of Wisconsin-Milwaukee; Masters in Experimental Psychology, San Francisco State University; BsC in Psychology and Anthropology, University of London.

-Specialties: Anxiety and depression, grief, relationships and attachment, substance abuse and co-occurring disorders, abuse, and trauma-related issues.
+Specialties: Anxiety and depression, grief, relationships and attachment, substance abuse and co-occurring disorders, abuse, and trauma-related issues

 Clinical Style: Person-centered, attachment and commitment therapy (ACT), motivational interviewing, and strengths-based approach.
 I have a compassionate approach to helping clients through showing empathy and increasing client self-determination.